vinizer4/go-expert-fullcycle/labs/auction/README.md

-Here is an English README for your project, following the structure and details of your example:

 # Golang Concurrency Challenge - Auction

 This repository contains the solution for the **Golang Concurrency Challenge - Auction**, part of the **Go Expert / FullCycle** postgraduate program.